gchamon/xd1.dev/weblog/reshade-chrono-trigger.md

 ![high-res](/images/chrono-trigger-reshade/high-res.png)

 That does no justice to how complex and interesting pixel art designed for CRT monitors actually is.
-If you want to have a look at it, I belive
+If you want more info about the art behind pixel art and CRT monitors, I belive
 [this post](https://www.datagubbe.se/crt/) is really interesting.
 There is a [comparison of different scaling algorithms](https://en.wikipedia.org/wiki/Pixel-art_scaling_algorithms) on Wikipedia that also is worth taking a look.